 *your name: Use any of your names or "handles" but please just be consistent.
-Also, it is nice to know what countries are represented but that information is not essential.
+Also, it is useful to know what countries are represented but that is not essential information.

 Vajra Guru Padmasambhava is widely acknowledged as a Second Buddha.
 He is also called Padmakara or, Pema Jungne, and a number of other names besides.
-Each epithet refers to a particular role that he played in order to establish Buddhism firmly in the land of Tibet.
+Each epithet refers to a particular role that he played in order for Buddhism firmly to take hold in the land of Tibet.

 The Vajra Guru mantra is also recited on the 10th day of every lunar month by most Tibetan Buddhist lineages.
 Among the Karma Kagyu, every second year (alternating with the Shi Tro mantra,) it is recited at Rumtek Monastery as part of the 5-day dhundrup taking place in the 9th lunar month (9th - 13th days.)